If you have Author privileges* in Yacapaca, go to More -> My Quizzes. You can ignore search for now, and go straight to Build a New Quiz:

 - Edit quiz parameters: edit the pre-test instructions, add downloadable files and more.
 Take a look and see what else you can do.

-- Manage analytics: control which key concept tags the teacher sees when the quiz results are in.
+- Gap analysis: control which key concept tags the teacher sees when the quiz results are in.
 Find out more more.

 - Add questions: in the “Leaders of WWII” example, I’m going to use this button to add questions from separate searches for Stalin, Churchill, Hitler, etc. I will compile in between searches, just to be on the safe side.